MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 Proprietary licenses, by their nature, allow you to keep the source code private, so you can avoid this concern.
 But there are also strategies that you can use with open source to provide functional protection.

-First, as we discussed earlier, open source licenses td *not* require that you make derived works public, only that *if* you do, you make the source available.
+First, as we discussed earlier, open source licenses do *not* require that you make derived works public, only that *if* you do, you make the source available.
 So the basic strategy is not to disclose your novel derived work until you've had a reasonable chance to exploit the results of your work.
 For example, you might wait until you've published the initial papers about the method and results that might not be obtainable with other methods.
 Or you might give yourself (or your team) a fixed "exploitation period" (e.g., one year) before publishing the source code.
 This is similar to a compromise that's often used in academic publishing, where a sponsor wants the publications to be open access, but they allow the publisher a proprietary exploitation period (also often one year) before making the document openly available.

+## Licensing as a tool

+As we've suggested, the licensing of your software should be viewed as a tool to help you pursue your goals for the software and the associated project.

+Basically, you want to ask yourself (and your collaborators) what rights you want to grant to others or retain for yourselves"

+  * Who can use the program?
+  * Can users see the source code?
+  * Can users modify the source code?
+  * Can the users redistribute original or modified code?

+And think about how these choices will affect your project, would-be contributors to the software, and would-be users of the software.

 > ## Discussion
 >
 > Have you ever been involved in a discussion of proprietary versus open source licensing for a software package?
 What arguments were made in favor of proprietary licensing?
 What arguments were made in favor of open-source?
 Was there a particular argument that carried the day, in either direction?
+{: .discussion}

+## Avoid magical thinking: Open-source is no guarantee of sustainability or community

+Open-source is a great tool to help you build a community around your software.
+But you shouldn't imagine that simply slapping an open source license on your software makes it sustainable.
+Besides having software that is potentially useful to others, you'll need to work at it if you want to build a community that contributes to and helps support your software.
+Many open source software projects never receive any outside contributions.
+In a webinar entitled [What I Learned from 20 Years of Leading Open Source Projects](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar056), Wolfgang Bangerth, one of the founders of the deal.II package, offers his experience of what it too to build a small single-group software project into a truly community-based resource -- and what it takes to keep it going.

+> ## Discussion
+>
+> Does your research community include any truly community-based software packages?
+Packages which are both widely used, *and* widely contributed to?
+>
+> If you happen to involved in such a project, what is your role?
+User?
+Contributor?
+Maintainer?
+What is your experience with the community?
 {: .discussion}

 {% include links.md %}